tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 ## Data -> World: CSV Soundsystem
 I just talked for way-too-long about how to convert the world into data.
-Now let's go in the other direction: How do we convert tidy data tables back into real things?
+Now let's go in the other direction: How do we convert data back into real things?
+Everyone realizes that you can make graphs out of data, but those can be hard for some people to understand.
+Moreover, they still feel like data rather than the real world.
+In order to teach this concept, I convert data into real things while still conveying the complex relationships within the data.

 This theme underlies much of [CSV Soundsystem](http://csvsoundsystem.com)'s work.
 Most of us in CSV work in journalism, so it makes sense that we're always thinking